Battle of Dan-no-ura

 The Battle of Dan-no-ura (壇ノ浦の戦い, Dan-no-ura no tatakai) was a major sea battle of the Genpei War, occurring at Dan-no-ura, in the Shimonoseki Strait off the southern tip of Honshū.
-On April 25, 1185 (or March 24, 1185 by the official page of Shimonoseki City), the fleet of the Minamoto clan (Genji), led by Minamoto no Yoshitsune, defeated the fleet of the Taira clan (Heike).
-The morning rip tide was an advantage to the Taira in the morning but turned to their disadvantage in the afternoon.
+On April 25, 1185 (or March 24, 1185 by the official page of Shimonoseki City), the fleet of the Minamoto clan (Genji), led by general Minamoto no Yoshitsune, defeated the fleet of the Taira clan (Heike).
+The morning rip tide was an advantage for the Taira, but turned to their disadvantage in the afternoon.
 The young Emperor Antoku was one of those who died among the Taira nobles.

 History

 At the time of the battle, the war was not going well for the Taira.
-They still had the Emperor on their side as well as the Imperial Regalia which symbolized the Emperor's authority, but had lost much of their territory.
+They still had the Emperor on their side as well as the Imperial Regalia which symbolized the Emperor's authority, but had lost much of their territory since former campaigns.
 Still, the coming battle would be fought in their home territory with the trained southerners fighting in their home waters.
 The Taira were weaker (despite having more ships), but they had the advantage over the Minamoto in understanding the tides of that particular area as well as naval combat tactics in general.
 Another issue for the Taira was that the son of one of their generals, Taguchi Shigeyoshi, had been captured by the Minamoto and was being held hostage.
 While some of the other Taira generals encouraged their commander to either dismiss or execute Shigeyoshi as a liability, the commander believed in his continued loyalty to the cause after conversing with him.
 The Taira also brought the young emperor (who was around six years old at the time) and some of his retainers, dressed in their full court garb.
 Directly having the emperor with the army would inspire the troops and show the legitimacy of their cause, in theory.

 The Taira split their fleet into three squadrons, while the Minamoto arrived en masse, their ships abreast, and archers ready.
 The beginning of the battle consisted mainly of a long-range archery exchange, before the Taira took the initiative, using the tides to help them try to surround the enemy ships.
 They engaged the Minamoto, and the archery from a distance eventually gave way to hand-to-hand combat with swords and daggers after the crews of the ships boarded each other.
 However, the tide changed, and the advantage was given back to the Minamoto.